Interlocutory Appeals and Appellate Jurisdiction

 2. The Court then recognized that lack of appellate jurisdiction can be raised at any point, cannot be waived, and can be raised by the Court sua sponte.
 Because appellate courts have a duty to examine jurisdiction at any and all stages of the proceedings, the Court explained that the arguments regarding such as law of the case and waiver do not apply to the jurisdictional issue.

 3. The Court then addressed the Star’s argument regarding the Indiana Constitution’s provision guaranteeing parties the right to an appeal.
 The Court explained that although the Constitution does guarantee a party the ability to appeal an order, the Constitution does not guarantee the right to appeal an order at any time; in other words, the legislature and the courts can establish rules for appeals.
-Although it can often be frustrating to wait for an appeal to be ripe, a contrary rule would result in substantial delay at the trial courts, and would likely overload the Court of Appeals’ docket.
+Although it can often be frustrating to wait for an appeal to be ripe, a contrary rule would result in a substantial delay at the trial courts, and would likely overload the Court of Appeals’ docket.

 In sum, this decision serves as an excellent resource on appellate jurisdiction over interlocutory appeals.
 Any lawyer considering appealing an interlocutory order would be well served by reviewing this decision.